ucdavisdatalab/workshop_python_basics/chapters/02_scipy-basics.md

 a = str(3)
 ```

-## Data Types in Pandas
+## Data Types in pandas

 Python's built-in data types are very flexible at the cost of precision.
 Numpy provides more control to the programmer by adding many classes for
 storing numeric data that can be modified to best match the data, in order
 to improve memory and time performance.

-Pandas, which is built on top of numpy, incorporates these types and some of
+pandas, which is built on top of numpy, incorporates these types and some of
 its own.

 These include: